 The Probate Examiner reviews all probate matters currently set for hearing, including decedent's estates, trusts, guardianships and conservatorships as well as all ex parte applications in probate matters.
 The Probate Examiner makes recommendations to the judicial officer and posts probate notes on the Court's website which can be accessed by any member of the general public.
-As corrections are filed, the calendar is updated and the appropriate recdommendations are made for the Court's consideration.
-Correspondence for the Probate Examiner may be sent through the clerk's office on the 4th floor or email@example.com
+As corrections are filed, the calendar is updated and the appropriate recommendations are made for the Court's consideration.
+Correspondence for the Probate Examiner may be sent through the clerk's office on the 4th floor or firstname.lastname@example.org

 There are several types of probate proceedings that may be carried out by the Court on small and large estates.
 Please consult an attorney, paralegal or do some research at your local law library before filing.